-Efforts to conserve the site were made around 2005, but the native timber used for structures has rotted away.
-Work will entail constructing approximately 20 linear feet of stone stairs and a 117-foot wide retaining wall to stop the erosion of the earthen bench where climbers stage, as well as building belay staging areas, rock steps, tread hardening, re-routes around eroded areas of vegetation, re-vegetations of areas, and other trail infrastructure improvements.
+Efforts to conserve the site were made approximately 15 years ago, but the native timber used for structures has rotted away.
+Work will entail constructing approximately 20 linear feet of stone stairs and a 117-foot wide retaining wall to stop the erosion of the earthen bench where climbers stage, as well as building belay staging areas, rock steps, tread hardening, re-routes around eroded areas of vegetation, re-vegetation, and other trail infrastructure improvements.

 Background & History